SandeepGarcha1234/NumericalCPPPractice/README.md

 ```
 Please note that the second argument specifies if the matrix is in column vector form(true) or if the matrix is in row vector form(false).
 This argument is true by default.

+The identity matrix of size n can be created by using the identity function.
+For instance, the following code creates a 2x2 identity matrix and stores it in I.

+`Matrix I = identity(2);`

+Please note the identity function exists outside of the class.

 ### Methods on Matrices

 The methods getRows() and getCols() return the number of rows and columns, respectively.
 For instance, consider the following code: